-For students with an interest in professional, academic, creative, and technical writing, this coursework-based Master’s degree allows students to specialise and deepen their expertise.
+For anyone with an interest in professional, academic, creative, and technical writing, this coursework-based Master’s degree allows you to specialise and deepen your expertise.

-Students will apply skills of advanced textual analysis and written communication to a wide range of contexts, audiences, and styles, and also connect their studies to the community and the workplace.
+You will apply skills of advanced textual analysis and written communication to a wide range of contexts, audiences, and styles, and also connect your studies to the community and the workplace.
 By bringing together a diverse range of writing modes, graduates of the Master of Writing degree will be set up for diverse careers, from creative industries to business and government.

 Students of this highly versatile degree will study, produce, and be assessed on their professional, technical, and fiction and non-fiction writing.

 - One year, taught master’s degree.

 - Graduates who are confident and competent in many different written communication styles will stand out in a competitive job market.

-Students should have achieved at least a B grade average in 300-level courses in their undergraduate degree, which should have had a strong written component.
+You should have achieved at least a B Grade Point Average in 300-level courses in your undergraduate degree, which should have also had a strong written component.